-As outlined in PCI DSS Requirement 12.10 regarding the incident response plan, numerous specific actions may be required in connection with suspected data breaches, within a very short time of such breach.
+As outlined in PCI DSS Requirement 12.1010 regarding the incident response plan, numerous specific actions may be required in connection with suspected data breaches, within a very short time of such breach.
 Entities may wish to consider how best to ensure that the TPSP is aware of these requirements and develop a workflow establishing when, how, and who a TPSP must notify in case of a suspected data breach.
 In addition to the incident response plan required by PCI DSS, payment card brands and national or regional laws may require breach notification.
 Entities should consider each of these issues with relevant TPSPs, and how best to allocate responsibility for all applicable notification requirements and all requisite follow up actions.
+Entities are also strongly encouraged to include in their contract with TPSPs that in the event of a breach/compromise, the TPSP must participate fully with a PCI forensic investigator (PFI) and the forensics investigation, including making the entity's data, systems, components, and related services available for investigation.